 Jen was the angel (although she won’t say it and doesn’t see it that way) that our family desperately needed.
 There were many times in our journey that we wanted to give up.
 Fostering is difficult but kinship foster care is excruciating!
 We got to the point that we had to make a decision in the foster parenting process and that was if we would be willing to adopt this precious little girl who had done nothing wrong in her life.
 This little girl who had us head over heels for her.
 We had a long road ahead of us.
 Jen often heard our woes and trials as foster-parents soon to be adoptive as well as helping our little one discover why she behaved in the ways that she did and helping her understand her own feelings.
 Mind you at this point she’s only 4 years old.

-Finally we got a TPR and Adoption day.
-We were obviously on pins and needles waiting for that day to be over and turn towards our favor.
-Annnnnd it did!
 During a break from court testimonies, Jen said a quick prayer that things would go smoothly.
-Because she is the person and therapist that she is we were able to prevail and adopt our daughter.
-She is such a God-send to us and Jen was placed in our lives for that miracle to happen.
+Because she is the person and therapist that she is we were able to prevail.
+She is such a God-send to us and Jen was placed in our lives.
 Thank you Miss Jen Jen for the love that you showed our daughter and our family with your support and continuing guidance!
 We love you and hope that our testimony will help other’s in their trials of life!

 1) I began testing to donate my kidney for my sister